 - What type of flooring do you have?
 For the comfort and safety of your employees, it is important to ensure that your warehouse floors meet the needs of your type of business.
 For example, offering a slip-free surface on walkways can reduce accidents in the workplace, so if your entire warehouse flooring is of a polished nature, it could be time to look for an alternative.

 - Has the flooring been badly repaired in the past?
 It is very easy when trying to ensure as little downtime in operations as possible to simply ‘patch up’ small cracks and chips that occur.
 Sadly, this can cause larger cracks to develop beneath the repair which will result in a need to replace the entire flooring area.

-- Is the flooring fit for purpose?
+- Is the warehouse flooring fit for purpose?
 If the warehouse was originally designed as a light industrial unit and it is now required to allow the use of forklifts, for example, the flooring will need to be updated in order to safely allow for the additional weight.

 - Can your warehouse flooring still withstand impact?
-Over time the surfaces will need to withstand many impacts, and eventually the surface will start to crack and wear out.
+Over time the surfaces will need to withstand many impacts, and eventually, the surface will start to crack and wear out.
 Constantly carrying out minor repairs can eat into budgets and operational effectiveness.
 It is at this time that new warehouse flooring, with all the benefits of modern standards, should be seriously considered.

 - How does your warehouse look?
 Often the warehouse is a showcase for business and will have clients and investors visiting.
-If your warehouse floor has tyre marks and chips and looks generally in need of care, it will be detrimental to these types of business interactions.
+If your warehouse flooring has tyre marks and chips and looks generally in need of care, it will be detrimental to these types of business interactions.